 Take a screenshot of a recent project or blog post and include a link or small description of the work.

-And here’s a pro-tip: This section also offers a great opportunity to squeeze in even more of those all-important keywords.
+And here’s a pro tip: This section also offers a great opportunity to squeeze in even more of those all-important keywords.
+Label each portfolio item appropriately. and provide a detailed description of the project.

 I personally strive to include as much variety as I can with over 30 portfolio examples on my profile showcasing everything from package design to business cards.